 Bodnant Garden nestles in the Conwy Valley at the heart of an age-old farming community dotted with hafods - stockmens’ summer dwellings - and ancient drovers’ tracks.

-Earliest records show that Bodnant (which in Welsh means 'dwelling by a stream') was home to the Lloyd family from the reign of James 1, passing by marriage to the Forbes family in the mid 1700s.
-In 1792 Colonel Forbes built an Italianate mansion to replace an earlier house and developed the parkland around the new Bodnant Hall, in English Landscape style.
-During the 1700s the River Hiraethlyn and a leat in the Dell (believed to be Tudor in origin) served a blast furnace nearby, and also a mill.
+Early records show that Bodnant (which in Welsh means 'dwelling by a stream') was home to the Lloyd family from the reign of James 1, passing by marriage to the Forbes family in the mid 1700s.
+In 1792 Colonel Forbes built an Italianate mansion to replace an earlier house and developed the parkland around Bodnant Hall, in English Landscape style.

-When Victorian industrialist Henry Davis Pochin bought Bodnant at auction in 1874 it was an estate with walled garden, woods and plantations, but it was Pochin's grand vision which shaped the garden into the world renowned one which we know today.
+When Victorian industrialist Henry Davis Pochin bought Bodnant at auction in 1874 it was an estate with walled garden, woods and plantations; it was Pochin's grand vision which shaped the garden into the world renowned one which we know today.

 Pochin enlisted the skills of landscape designer Edward Milner to develop the formal Victorian shrub garden around the house, including the famous Laburnum Arch.
 He also sculpted the sloping valley sides down to the river, planting North American conifers and creating pathways to form the romantic dells and water gardens.

 The transformation continued under Pochin's daughter Laura McLaren who developed the wild garden in the Far End at the turn of the century.
-Laura was also a lover of herbaceous plants and did more to develop the upper formal gardens in the newly emerging Edwardian style, with billowing flower borders.
+Laura was a lover of herbaceous plants and developed the upper formal gardens in the newly emerging Edwardian style, with billowing flower borders.

-Charles’ son Michael McLaren inherited the estate in 2003 and remains keenly involved to this day, as garden director.
-He maintains the family’s historic and creative links to the garden in a new era of 21st century developments, which have included the opening of private areas such as the Winter Garden, Old Park, Yew Dell, Far End and Furnace, as well as redesign projects for The Bath, The Canal Terrace borders and the East Garden.
+Charles’ son Michael McLaren inherited the estate in 2003 and remains keenly involved to this day.
+As garden director he maintains the family’s historic and creative links to Biodnant in a new era of 21st century developments, which have brought the opening of private areas such as the Winter Garden, Old Park, Yew Dell, Far End and Furnace.